The Universal Doors

 _______________________________________________________________________

 Many people reading this may be living in an emotional coma.
-Their minds are free, so they assume nothing is wrong, but in reality, they are sleepwalking through life, disconnected from the natural joy they were
+Their minds are free, so they assume nothing is wrong, but in reality, they are sleepwalking through life, disconnected from the natural joy they were born with.
+These feelings — what I call the “constant kick” of true inner happiness—are blocked by childhood fears and societal conditioning.
+From an early age, the world instills fear in us, shutting down our ability

 to fully experience life.
 As a result, we lose touch with the deep well of love, energy, and joy that resides within us.

 Through my poetry and persona, I try to offer a glimpse of this lost connection.
 Modern society locks away the heart’s “doors of perception,” making it difficult for us to access our most profound emotions.
+However, simply being aware of this disconnection is the first step toward healing.
+Feeling truly alive begins with recognizing what has been suppressed.

-one another, missing out on real human connection.
+One possible solution is embracing a more tribal way of living — forming deeper, local communities where social interactions become meaningful rather than superficial.
+In today’s fast-paced world, people rush past one another, missing out on real human connection.
 The slower you live, the more you absorb life, both within yourself and in the world around you.
 Living at a deeper level allows you to experience contentment

 rather than constantly running from uncomfortable emotions.
 In a supportive community, good feelings can flourish, naturally overshadowing and healing negative emotions.
-If we all became one
+If we all became one another’s “therapists” — offering support, understanding, and connection—many mental health struggles could be lessened.

-Another key to awakening inner joy is adopting a spiritual perspective—whether or not you believe in God.
+Another key to awakening inner joy is adopting a spiritual perspective — whether or not you believe in God.
 Life itself is an overwhelming miracle, and treating it as such with both your heart and mind can reignite the wonder and gratitude that modern life often suppresses.

 By slowing down, embracing deeper human connections, and recognizing life as the miracle it is, perhaps happiness is within reach.
 Just some thoughts.